 To narrow a search to show just ebooks in Search It, use the WSU Pullman scope (click the small "v" icon next to the Search button to find it), do your search (i.e. "atlantic salmon") then look at the top of the left-hand filter options under Type and select eBooks.
 You can also pre-filter by eBook as a Material Type in Advanced Search.
 To access and read the ebook, click on the View It tab; you'll see a direct link to the item.
 You may need to log in again with your WSU Network ID (for EBL books) or create an Ebrary account and/or an EBSCO account if you have not already done so.

-Some ebooks may be PDF, EPUB, or HTML books that are freely downloadable online books from government agencies or other sources; others (especially those from vendors such as EBL, eBrary or EBSCO Ebook Collection) are proprietary and require the use of Adobe Digital Editions (ADE) or Bluefire software to download and read the ebook offline because the books are wrapped in digital rights management coding to regulate loan periods and prevent piracy.
-Not all WSU ebooks can be downloaded; it depends on the platform and on individual publisher permisisons.
+Some ebooks may be PDF, EPUB, or HTML books that are freely downloadable online books from government agencies or other sources; others (especially those from vendors such as EBL, eBrary or EBSCO Ebook Collection) are proprietary and require the use of Adobe Digital Editions (ADE) or Bluefire software to download and read the ebook offline because the books are wrapped in digital rights management coding to regulate loan periods and prevent piracy (you will need to authorize your ebook reading software with an Adobe account).
+Not all WSU ebooks can be downloaded; it depends on the platform, the license the book was bought under, and on individual publisher permisssons.
 You will generally be able to print or save-as-PDF individual chapters or page sequences, however.

 Note: In many cases, you will have more functionality reading your book on-screen than you will if you download it and read it offline on your desktop/laptop or (if it's even an available option) on a digital device such as an ereader, smartphone, or even a tablet.
 That is especially true for ebooks that are in the PDF format instead of EPUB format.